warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     password 'XYZ...', user id '1' and mail directory 'dlibenzi' inside '$MAIL_ROOT/domains/home.bogus'.
 To allow multiple domain handling the POP3 client must use the entire email address for the POP3 user account;
-    for example. if a user has email user@domain it must supply:
+    for example, if a user has email user@domain it must supply:

      user@domain